mxagar/music_genre_classification/README.md

 Obviously, not all steps need to be carried out every time; to that end, with have the parameter `main.execute_steps` in the `config.yaml`.
 We can override it when calling `mlflow run`.

-Note that there are some other folder/steps that come before or after the inference pipeline; each of them has an explanatory file that extends the current `README.md`:
+There are some additional folders/steps that are not part of the inference pipeline; each of them has an explanatory file that extends the current `README.md`.
+An important final step is contained in [`test_inference/`](test_inference/README.md), in which the exported inference pipeline artifact is deployed to production using different approaches.

+### Data Analysis and Simple Pipeline

+The folders `data_analysis/` and `simple_pipeline` are stand-alone or independent folders in which related but supplementary tasks are carried out:

-- `data_analysis/`: simple Exploratory Data Analysis (EDA) and Feature Engineering (FE) are performed, as well as data modeling with cross validation to find the optimum hyperparameters.
+- [`data_analysis/`](data_analysis/README.md): simple Exploratory Data Analysis (EDA), data cleaning and Feature Engineering (FE) are performed, as well as data modeling with cross validation to find the optimum hyperparameters.
 In this folder, the step from a research environment (Jupyter Notebook) to a development environment is shown.
 The focus doesn't lie on the EDA / FE / Modeling parts, but rather on the transformation of the code for production.
-- `test_inference/`: the exported inference pipeline artifact is deployed to production using different approaches.
+- [`simple_pipeline`](simple_pipeline/README.md): it contains a version of the pipeline which *does not use* MLflow or Weights and Biases: a Scikit-Learn pipeline is built after embedding the code in classes.

-### Dependencies
+## Dependencies

 All project and component dependencies are specified in the `conda.yaml` files.